xsdk-project/HandsOnLessons/lessons/AMReX/lesson.md

 to your liking, then click ``Save''.
 ```

-Your image should look similar to that below.
+Your images should look similar to those below.

 |Time Step 0|Time Step 10000|
 |:---:|:---:|